Unit 2 Ferry Wharf

-Q4 remained buoyant overall in commerce and industry across the UK & BENELUX region with a total of 81 vacancies!
-Table 1 provides a breakdown of where these vacancies were identified.
+Q4 remained buoyant overall in commerce and industry across the UK & BENELUX region with 81 vacancies!
+Here’s a breakdown of where these vacancies were identified.

 - Leadership grades – representing just 2% and 0% of the UK & BENELUX market respectively, opportunities at a Director / Head of Indirect Tax level are few and far between.
 Much to the frustration of many candidates, this has followed suit for 2018.

-- Senior Manager – vacancies at this grade have increased from Q3 which is a positive sign for half of the senior pool of tax professionals in Europe.
+- Senior Manager – vacancies at this grade have increased from Q3 which is a positive sign for half of the senior pool of European tax professionals.
 However, these vacancies have largely been targeted towards Managers aspiring a step up rather than experienced Senior Managers making a sideways move.

-- Manager – Particularly in the UK, the market has centred around a demand to identify strong Manager level candidates, but the issues employers face is finding these profiles!
-These individuals are simply well looked after in C&I. Meanwhile, amongst the professional services trained candidates, there seems to be a reluctance for first time in-house moves.
+- Manager – Particularly in the UK, the market has centred around a demand to identify strong Manager level candidates, but the issue employers face is finding these profiles!
+These individuals are simply well looked after in C&I. Meanwhile, amongst the professional services-trained candidates, there seems to be a reluctance for first-time in-house moves.
 This is most likely due to the high volume of roles on the market and candidates being able to be selective on which ones to apply for.

 - Analyst – at no surprise at all, across the Analyst levels, 43.4% (UK) and 60.6% (BENELUX) of new jobs were targeted at this level.
 This follows the trend for 2018, where businesses looked to bolster their in-house compliance function.
-This also reflects the increasing focus to identify talent at the junior level, whilst hiring more cost effectively.
+This also reflects the increasing focus on identifying talent at the junior level, whilst hiring more cost-effectively.